Growth rates of permutation classes: from countable to uncountable: Well-Quasi-Order

 \begin{proposition} If the sum indecomposable permutation $\alpha$ contains $3$ sum indecomposable permutations of each of the lengths $3$ and $4$ and itself has length at least $10$ then $\gr(\bigoplus\Sub(\alpha))>\xi$. \end{proposition} \begin{proof} Just as every connected graph contains a connected induced subgraph on one fewer vertex, every sum indecomposable permutation contains a sum indecomposable subpermutation with one fewer entry.
 Therefore by the hypotheses and Proposition~\ref{prop-enum-oplus-closure} it follows immediately that $\gr(\bigoplus\Sub(\alpha))$ is at least the growth rate of

 which is greater than $2.30528$, more than $0.00006$ greater than $\xi$. \end{proof}

 The first step of our argument is to show that infinitely many members of $A$ must contain $321$.
 To do so we must first introduce a few facts about $321$-avoiding antichains.
-We say that a \emph{split-end path} is the graph formed from a path by adding four vertices of degree one, two adjacent to one end of the path and two adjacent to the other.
-It is clear that the set of split-end paths forms an antichain of graphs in the induced subgraph ordering.
+Following Huczynska and Ru\v{s}kuc~\cite{huczynska:well-quasi-orde:}, we say that a \emph{double-ended fork} is the graph formed from a path by adding four vertices of degree one, two adjacent to one end of the path and two adjacent to the other, as shown below.

+It is clear that the set of double-ended forks forms an antichain of graphs in the induced subgraph ordering.

-Let $U$ denote the set of all permutations $\pi$ for which $G_\pi$ is isomorphic to a split-end path on at least $6$ vertices; it follows that $U$ is an infinite antichain of $321$-avoiding permutations.
-By direct construction it can be seen that the members of $U$ fall into four slightly different types, as indicated in Figure~\ref{fig-antichains}.
-We label these $U^o$ (for odd length), $U^e$ (for even length), $(U_o)^{-1}$, and $(U^e)^{-1}$.
-The theorem we quote below shows that $U$ is in some sense the minimal antichain in $\Av(321)$.
-Its proof uses a generalization of the well quasi-order properties of geometric grid classes.
+Let $U$ denote the set of all permutations $\pi$ for which $G_\pi$ is isomorphic to a double-ended fork on at least $6$ vertices.
+By direct construction it can be seen that the members of $U$ fall into four slightly different types, as indicated in Figure~\ref{fig-antichains}, and it follows that $U$ is an infinite antichain of $321$-avoiding permutations.
+We label the sets consisting of the four types of members of $U$ by $U^o$ (for odd length), $U^e$ (for even length), $(U_o)^{-1}$, and $(U^e)^{-1}$.
+The result we quote below shows that $U$ is in some sense the minimal antichain in $\Av(321)$.
+Its proof uses a generalization of the well-quasi-order properties of geometric grid classes.